Houston/Katy Harp Studio

 - What should I bring to my lesson?
 You should bring any music you are working on, a notebook, pencil, metronome, and tuner.
 You should also make sure your fingernails are trimmed short.
 Sadly, no manicures for harpists.

 - Will I have performance opportunities?
 Yes!
-For school age students I organize at least one recital a year.
+For school age students I organize at two recitals a year.
 Additionally, I frequently set up outreach performance opportunities in local nursing homes, hospitals, and churches.
 These performances not only help you gain performance practice and confidence but also help bring music to our community.
 I can also provide information for local and national competitions, summer camps, and youth orchestras for interested students.